Microsoft Entra ID

 -

-In your Azure account, go to App registrations.
+In your Azure account, go to App registrations and select your app.

 -

-Select your app.
-Copy the Application (client) ID and paste it in the Client ID field in your Harness account.
+Copy the Application (client) ID and paste it into the Client ID field in your Harness SAML configuration.

 -